-This project will provide redundancy to Sections 77 and 88, which are currently single spine mains serving Canton, Norwood, Stoughton, and Dedham-Westwood, through construction of a redundant pipeline.
+This project will provide redundancy to Sections 77 and 88 serving Canton, Norwood, Stoughton, and Dedham-Westwood, through construction of a redundant pipeline.
 The project will also increase distribution storage within the service area to improve system operation and reliability.